Switcher.ie has achieved accreditation from the Commission for Regulation of Utilities (CRU) for the ninth year.

 In its framework document, the CRU sets out strict guidelines for energy price comparison websites like Switcher.ie.

 To ensure that price comparison websites continually meet these high standards, the CRU carries out an audit each year.
-During this audit, the CRU tests websites like Switcher.ie to ensure they are:
+During this audit, the CRU tests websites like Switcher to ensure they are:

 They must also include all publicly available tariffs offered by licensed energy suppliers.

-In June 2019, the CRU confirmed that Switcher.ie passed the latest accreditation audit, and has achieved CRU accreditation for the sixth year running.
-Achieving this accreditation once again means that Switcher.ie continues to meet the strict guidelines set out by the CRU.
+In January 2023, the CRU confirmed that Switcher.ie passed the latest audit, and has achieved CRU accreditation for the ninth year running.

-The CRU endorses Switcher.ie as an independent, impartial and accurate source of information for consumers to use when searching for reliable comparisons of Irish energy suppliers.
+It also means the CRU endorses Switcher.ie as an independent, impartial and accurate source of information for consumers to use when searching for Irish energy suppliers and ensures customers are protected when engaging with the market.

-Speaking about the accreditation, Eoin Clarke, Managing Director of Switcher.ie, said:
+Speaking about the accreditation, Eoin Clarke, Commercial Director of Switcher, said:

-“We’re delighted to achieve CRU accreditation for the seventh year running - we take our consumer champion role very seriously and this accreditation is an important stamp of approval for us.
+“We’re delighted to achieve CRU accreditation for the ninth year running - we take our consumer champion role very seriously, and this accreditation is an important stamp of approval for us.

-“Switcher.ie’s free, independent and impartial energy price comparison tool makes switching really easy.
-It only takes around 5 minutes to compare deals and make a switch.
-The whole switch will be managed from start to finish and there won’t be any disruption to your supply.”
+Switcher’s free, independent and impartial energy price comparison tool makes switching hassle-free.
+We search the market, so all you need to do is compare deals and switch.
+Your move is expertly managed from start to finish, and there won’t be disruption to your supply.”